cveckr21/Latin102/translation1.md

 -Pluperfect, singular, third person, active, subjunctive

 -It is subjunctive because it is regarding a circumstance.
-The tense of the main clause is a secondary sequence (past tense), and the time relation to the subordiance clause is earlier which makes the verb pluperfect.
+The tense of the main clause is a secondary sequence (past tense), and the time relation to the subordinate clause is earlier which makes the verb pluperfect.

 5. Identify the form pollicitus est. What dictionary form would you look under to find this verb?

-Pollicero, polliceri, - , pollicitus : perfect, passive, indicative, singular, 3rd person
+Pollicero❌, polliceri, - , pollicitus : perfect, passive, indicative, singular, 3rd person   *Speling!*

 6. Identify the form of the noun-adjective phrase tempore certo, and explain why it is in this case.